Sutphin Boulevard–Archer Avenue–JFK Airport station

 The Sutphin Boulevard–Archer Avenue–JFK Airport station is a two-level station on the IND and BMT Archer Avenue Lines of the New York City Subway.
 It is located at the intersection of Sutphin Boulevard and Archer Avenue in Jamaica, Queens.
 It is served by the E and J trains at all times, as well as the Z train during rush hours in the peak direction.
-This station has four tracks and two island platforms, with two platform levels: E trains stop on the upper level while J/Z trains stop on the lower level.
+This station has four tracks and two island platforms, with two platform levels: E trains are on the upper level while J and Z trains are on the lower level.

 The station was planned as part of the construction of IND and BMT's Archer Avenue Line as outlined in the Program for Action in 1968.
 The construction began around 1982 and it was opened to service on December 11, 1988.
 Originally named Sutphin Boulevard, it served as a replacement for the former Sutphin Boulevard elevated station on the demolished segment of the BMT Jamaica Line two blocks north.
 In 2003, when the AirTrain JFK opened at the adjacent Jamaica station, the JFK Airport suffix was added.
-The station is announced as Sutphin Boulevard-Archer Avenue-JFK on E trains, and Sutphin Boulevard-JFK Airport on J and Z trains.
+The station is announced as Sutphin Boulevard–Archer Avenue–JFK on E trains and Sutphin Boulevard–JFK Airport on J and Z trains.